gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 #### `CLUSTER_NUMBER_LARGE` and `CLUSTER_NUMBER_SMALL`

 These variables refer to the number of clusters to use when grouping regions in the embedding widgets (the [1d-feature embedding widget](/docs/widgets/1d_feature_embedding/) and [2d-feature embedding widget](/docs/widgets/2d_feature_embedding/)).
-The variable `CLUSTER_NUMBER_LARGE` is used to define small neighborhoods and the variable `CLUSTER_NUMBER_SMALL` is used to define large neighborhoods (a large number of clusters means that the neighborhood they represent is smaller).
+The variable `CLUSTER_NUMBER_LARGE` is used to define small neighborhoods, and the variable `CLUSTER_NUMBER_SMALL` is used to define large neighborhoods (a large number of clusters means that the neighborhood they represent is smaller).

 #### `DATASET_OPTION_MAPPING`